-"Logical flow"
+■ "Logical flow"

 Any piece of writing should carry the reader along without extraneous mental intrusions into the flow of the description.
+This is true of both non-fiction and fiction writing (avoid intrusions that interrupt the "suspension of disbelief").

-The way to do this is to follow the principle of logical flow.
+For science writing, the way to do this is to follow the principle of logical flow.